rakaar/paper2videoV2/README.md

 *   **Robust Summarization ("Reliable Recipe")**: Implements a sophisticated two-step process to generate high-quality, long-form summaries, even with models that tend to be overly concise:
     1.  **Gist Generation**: First, it generates a detailed, ~400-word summary (the "gist") for a text chunk, with an automatic retry mechanism if the initial summary is too short.
     2.  **Structured Data Extraction**: It then uses the generated gist to extract structured data—such as key claims, figure references, and equations—into a clean JSON object.
 This step is isolated from the original text to ensure the model focuses only on extraction.
-*   **Strict Verification**: The script programmatically asserts that the model has copied the long-form gist exactly into the final JSON, preventing the model from "helpfully" shortening it.
+*   **Validation**: Ensures the long-form gist is preserved in the final JSON; tolerates minor formatting differences by normalizing whitespace and replacing with the provided gist when needed.
+Accepts flexible figure references and coerces fields to the correct types.
 *   **Model Flexibility**: Supports any model available through the OpenRouter API, allowing users to balance cost, speed, and quality by specifying a model at runtime.
 *   **Structured Output**: Produces a `chunk_summaries.jsonl` file containing one JSON object per chunk, with fields like `id`, `page`, `gist`, `claims`, `figs`, `eqs`, `key_terms`, and `anchors`.